tonusp/NaNo2016/A_Book_of_Changes.md

 Then, "OK, tell us the story," they asked.

-"Back in the 1920s and '30s, Esperanto was phenomenally popular here.
+"Well.
+Back in the 1920s and '30s, Esperanto was phenomenally popular here.
 It was a time, in the decades after the Great War, when many people really believed that an international language that all could learn and speak, really was the way to world peace.
 When the League of Nations was formed, there was even a movement for them to nominate Esperanto as one of the official languages of the League.
 It was a motion that the French vetoed: they thought French should be the world's lingua franca.

 "There were two brothers living here on Texel: Gijs and Johan Duinker.
 They owned and ran the local newspaper.
 They had learned about, and picked up Esperanto, during their travels in Europe.
 Thanks to their enthusiasm and influence, a quarter of the population of the island learned the language: about 2,000 out of 8,000 inhabitants.
 The brothers paid for this monument to be built in 1935, and the whole town turned out for a procession, speeches, and a picnic when it was inaugurated.
 Look: